XuebinZhu/Projects/Mashable News Article Sharing Project/README.md

 # Increasing News Article Sharing on Mashable

 In this project, I analyzed the popularity (number of shares) of online news on Mashable.
 This project belongs to the media & entertainment industry, and I specifically chose the online news industry as it is booming and readers are turning more towards online media instead of traditional paper media.

+I published a write-up for this project on my RPubs account.
+You can check it here: https://rpubs.com/DannyZhu/Mashable_Article_Sharing

 The dataset is obtained from the following website: https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity